jasperamorgan/nvim/README.md

 *TODO*

-Dart syntax highlighting is a bit off.
+* Dart syntax highlighting is a bit off.
+* Investigate this VIM plugin for flutter: https://github.com/thosakwe/vim-flutter
+* Enable wrapping widgets that wrap other widgets like in VSCode/IntelliJ